OpenEvalProject/evals/manuscripts/elife-85749/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/85749/elife-85749-fig5-v1.jpg)

 **Figure 5.:** For MetaPathPredict predictions, the whole KEGG pathway was considered present if the aforementioned KEGG modules were all present.
 Down-sampled sequence reads of high-quality genomes used as a second held-out test set are from NCBI RefSeq and GTDB databases.
 Line segments display model performance metrics for MetaPathPredict and Gapseq predictions of KEGG pathway map00290 presence/absence on simulated incomplete genomes down-sampled at the sequence read level.
-Downsampling increments were chosen based on average estimated completeness of the test set genomes at each increment to reflect a range of estimated completeness thresholds.Figure 5—source data 1.
+Downsampling increments were chosen based on average estimated completeness of the test set genomes at each increment to reflect a range of estimated completeness thresholds.

-## Analysis of model feature importance using SHAP
+### Analysis of model feature importance using SHAP

 Though the neural networks of MetaPathPredict produce accurate predictions of module presence/absence, it is not immediately clear what input features contribute to its decision-making process.
 To gain some insight into this, we calculated the importance of the various features of MetaPathPredict’s models using the SHAP method (Lundberg and Lee, 2017), a mathematical method to explain the predictions of machine learning models.
 Features with large absolute SHAP values play an important role in calculating a model’s predictions.
 SHAP values in the first model (trained to classify modules present in ≥10% and≤90% of training genomes) indicated that 30 of the top 100 most important features (genes) influencing predictions were direct components of KEGG modules predicted by this model (Supplementary file 1b).
 In the second model (classifies modules present in <10% or>90% of training genomes), 37 of the 100 most influential features were part of KEGG modules this model was trained to predict.

 The two models share 14 most important features out of the top 50 that are not part of KEGG modules.
 We examined these top features and found that there were a number of proteins annotated as sensors or transcriptional regulators (Supplementary file 1b).
 Also, we noted a number of transporters annotated as top features in both models and, interestingly, factors related to pathogenesis like toxins and mobile elements.
 Given the multi-label architecture of our models, it is difficult to draw direct conclusions from SHAP analysis.
 However, it is clear that MetaPathPredict’s predictions are in part influenced by select genes present in KEGG modules, and also to a larger extent by genes not directly participating in KEGG module reactions.

-## Conclusion
+### Conclusion

 MetaPathPredict is an open-source tool that can be used to characterize the functional potential of one or more sample genomes by detecting complete KEGG modules and predicting the presence or absence of those that are incomplete or missing.
 The tool accepts sets of gene annotations of individual genomes in KO gene identifier format as input.
 This type of annotation format can be acquired by annotating a genome of interest using KEGG-based annotation tools such as KofamScan (Aramaki et al., 2020), DRAM, blastKOALA (Kanehisa et al., 2016), or ghostKOALA (Kanehisa et al., 2016).
 MetaPathPredict also provides gene gap-filling options by listing putative KO gene annotations that could fill in missing gaps in predicted modules.